SamWindell/Signet/README.md

 ### Exclude files
 You can exclude certain files from being processed by prefixing them with a dash.
 For example `file.\*,-\*.wav` will match all files in the current directory that start with `file`, except those with the `.wav` extension.

-### Output file
-Signet overwrites the input files so specifying an output file is not normally necessary.
-There is one exception.
-If you have just specified a single input file, you can specify a single output file by usind the --out option.
-For example:

-`signet in-file.wav --out out-file.wav`

 ### Backups (Undo)
 Signet has a simple backup system.
 It stores a copy of each file before it overwrites it.
 This backup only saves the files from the last call to Signet.
 In other words, you cannot go back in history other than the change you just made.